darkfeline/mir.qualia/README.rst

 On each of your machines, clone your dotfiles repository and run::

   $ git config filter.qualia.clean qualia
-  $ git config filter.qualia.smudge qualia [qualities]
+  $ git config filter.qualia.smudge "qualia [qualities]"

 Now, whenever you check out, commit, pull and push your dotfiles around, your machine specific configuration will always be correctly commented and